 Brush the outside of the turkey all over with melted butter or olive oil and season generously with other seasonings, as you see fit.

 Replace the dome lid and press "Start" to resume cooking the turkey.
-When the timer beeps, use the meat thermometer to check that the breasts have reached 165 F, and the legs, 175 F. Let the turkey rest for 20 minutes before serving.
+When the timer beeps, use the meat thermometer to check that the breasts have reached 165 degrees Fahrenheit, and the legs, 175 degrees Fahrenheit.
+Let the turkey rest for 20 minutes before serving.

 Things You'll Need